EDRS is a public–private partnership between ESA and Airbus.

 DLR has been supporting research and development into optical technology since the 2000s.
 With their backing, TESAT-Spacecom has been perfecting the laser terminal design for years.

 DLR also manages the Oberpfaffenhofen payload and spacecraft control centres.

-EDRS-A is the first element to be launched.
+EDRS-A is the first element in space.
 It is carried on the Eutelsat-9B commercial telecom satellite, owned by Eutelsat.

-Eutelsat-9B will expand and diversify Eutelsat’s 9° East location for high-growth video markets across Europe.
+Eutelsat-9B expands and diversifies Eutelsat’s 9° East location for high-growth video markets across Europe.
 It is based on the Eurostar E3000 platform family.

 Aside from the TESAT laser communication and Ka-band intersatellite link terminals that make up EDRS, the EDRS-A package also includes the ASI Italian space agency ‘opportunity payload’.
-This will operate independently from EDRS in Ku-band, and provide broadcasting services over Italy.
+This operates independently from EDRS in Ku-band, and provides broadcasting services over Italy.

 EDRS-C, built by OHB, is a satellite dedicated to the European Data Relay System.
 It is fitted with the same optical terminal as EDRS-A.